Deposit & Return Scheme

-The UK’s Deposit Return Schemes will affect:
+The Deposit & Return Schemes in Scotland, and in the rest of the UK, will affect:

-- UK based beverage brand owners
+- UK-based beverage brand owners

-- importers of beverage containers owned by a non-UK brand
+- Importers of beverage containers owned by a non-UK brand

-- retailers of single-use beverage containers
+- Retailers of single-use beverage containers

-Retailers that sell beverages will have to host a DRS return point to collect used containers from consumers.
+Retailers that sell beverages will likely have to host a DRS return point to collect used containers from consumers.
 They will be required to charge the consumer the deposit value when they sell drinks, inform them of how the deposit can be redeemed and refund deposits to consumers when they present valid containers for recycling.

-Two examples of return methods are the installation of an automated reverse vending machine (RVM) (a machine which accepts the beverage container and returns the deposit to the customer) or manual collections, for example over the counter.
+Two examples of return methods are the installation of an automated reverse vending machine (RVM) (a machine that accepts the beverage container and returns the deposit to the customer) or manual collections, for example over the counter.
 The retailer can decide which type of return location they provide.

-It is important to note that retailers, including online retailers, which are also brand-owners will be obligated as producers for their own-brand products.
+It is important to note that retailers, including online retailers, which are also brand owners will be obligated as producers for their own-brand products.

 Make an Enquiry